 Suppose you are in the position where you want to embark on a career as a marketer.
 Whether you are transitioning from a different industry or heading straight into a role fresh from university or college, read on to discover some of the SEO skills you need to know.

 - Content Creation

-Content lives the heart and soul of marketing and is what keeps things running.
-Without content, there would be nothing to market to your existing and prospective audiences.
-As a result, this is no doubt one of the vital skills that a marketer needs.
+Content lives the heart and soul of marketing and keeps things running.
+There would be nothing to market to your existing and prospective audiences without content.
+As a result, this is undoubtedly one of the vital skills that a marketer needs.